-Professionals will charge upwards of £20 per m2 for most wall tiling jobs, and if you’re pushed for time and need a high-quality finish, this can be money well spent.
-But if you’re looking to pinch the pennies on your self-build or renovation, then it’s well worth considering taking on the tiling as a DIY project.
+Professionals will charge upwards of £20 per m2 for most wall tiling jobs, but if you’re looking to pinch the pennies on your self-build or renovation, then it’s well worth taking on the tiling as a DIY project.

 Even a novice can make a good job of tiling; and the key to success lies in careful planning and preparation.

 The first step is to calculate the number of tiles you need (including an excess for ‘wastage’ – in other words breakages and cuts).

 Most manufacturers and suppliers offer guides on their websites as to how many square metres of wall each pack of tiles can cover.
 Match your requirements up with this, then add around 10% for wastage and spares.